Japan's Far East 7 Day Wild Winter Tour

 Explore Kushiro-Shitsugen National Park

-We return to our hotel for breakfast and leave for Lake Toro, where we will wrap up warm and enjoy a canoeing adventure through the Kushiro wetland.
-Taking to the water in sub-zero temperatures may seem unusual, but it gives us a unique perspective of the winter landscape.
-The trees lining the river bank are beautifully covered in snow and ice, offering unique photography opportunities from the water.
+After breakfast, we'll leave for Lake Toro, where we will wrap up warm and enjoy a canoeing adventure through the Kushiro wetland.
+Being on the water gives us a unique perspective of the winter landscape, the trees lining the river bank beautifully covered in snow and ice.
 This particular location is a habitat for Common Kingfishers and Crested Kingfishers.
-After 1.5 hours of canoeing, we will warm up in a nearby cafe for lunch.
-On our way to Kushiro, we’ll stop by a wetland observatory to take in the vastness of Kushiro Shitsugen and wrap up our journey.
-We will celebrate the completion of our tour over dinner in downtown Kushiro.
+After canoeing, we will warm up in a nearby cafe for lunch.

+On our way to Kushiro city, we’ll stop by a wetland observatory to take in the vastness of Kushiro Shitsugen.
+Tonight, we will celebrate the completion of our tour over dinner.

 Canoe for 1.5 hours